RECOVER: Toward Requirements Generation from Stakeholders' Conversations: Research Questions and Methods

 All the questionnaires and the answers, alongside a report describing the participants' demographic, are available in our online appendix \cite{appendix}.

 \textbf{Data Analysis.} As for \textbf{RQ$_{1.2}$}, we performed a quantitative evaluation using BLEU (Bilingual Evaluation Understudy) \cite{papineni2002bleu}, ROUGE (Recall-Oriented Understudy for Gisting Evaluation) \cite{lin-2004-rouge}, and METEOR (Metric for Evaluation of Translation with Explicit Ordering) \cite{banerjee-lavie-2005-meteor} scores to compare the generated requirements with the oracles---those generated by experts.
 These evaluation metrics are well-known and commonly used to assess the similarity between generated and reference text, providing values indicating the closeness of the machine-generated output to professional human-produced requirements.
 The BLEU score primarily emphasizes precision, evaluating the extent to which the generated text contains phrases present in the reference text.
 In contrast, ROUGE prioritizes recall by assessing how well the generated content covers the reference text.
-METEOR, instead, provides a more balanced evaluation by considering both precision and recall, thus offering a comprehensive analysis of the alignment between the generated text and the reference material.
+METEOR, instead, provides a more balanced evaluation by considering both precision and recall, thus offering a comprehensive analysis of the alignment between the generated text and the reference material. \revised{For each conversation turn included in our questionnaire, we obtained four distinct sets of requirements, each reflecting a different expert’s perspective.
+These sets served as independent oracles for evaluating RECOVER’s performance.
+Unlike a merged reference set, we retained each expert-provided set separately.} \revised{Given that \textsc{RECOVER} and the experts might articulate requirements in different but equivalent ways, we did not assume a strict one-to-one correspondence between individual requirements.
+Instead, each requirement extracted by \textsc{RECOVER} was compared against all requirements in the corresponding expert-provided oracle.
+This approach ensures that variations in phrasing do not artificially lower the similarity scores while still capturing how well \textsc{RECOVER}’s output reflects the intended requirements.
+Rather than selecting a single ``corresponding'' requirement from the oracle, we performed pairwise comparisons against all expert-provided requirements, computing similarity scores for each pair.
+These multiple similarity values—one for each comparison—were then averaged to produce a final similarity score for the candidate requirements.
+This aggregated score was used in our evaluation metrics to reflect the overall alignment between \textsc{RECOVER}'s output and each expert’s oracle.
+Figure \ref{figure:pairwise} shows an example of this process: for each of the four oracles provided by experts, we compute the three metrics to assess the similarity between each requirement of the oracle against each requirement generated by \textsc{RECOVER} for the same conversation turn.}

 As for \textbf{RQ$_{1.3}$}, we analyzed the responses from the questionnaire, focusing on participants' opinions regarding the three quality aspects considered, i.e., \emph{correctness}, \emph{completeness}, and \emph{actionability}.
 These aspects were rated on a Likert scale in the questionnaire.
 The responses were aggregated and summarized using frequency plots, which allowed us to visually represent the distribution of participants' ratings across the different quality attributes.
 This approach allowed us to identify how consistently the generated requirements were perceived by participants in terms of correctness, completeness, and actionability.